dgraph-io/dgraph/contrib/config/backups/nfs/efs-terraform/README.md

 ### Requirements for Discovery

-For the discovery feature where this [Terraform](https://www.terraform.io/) script will find the required resources needed that will allow EFS configured alongside by Amazon EKS cluster and required SG configuration to allow EKS worker nodes to access EFS.
-You will need to have the appropriate tags schema per subnets and security groups.
+For the discovery feature where these [Terraform](https://www.terraform.io/) scripts will find the required resources needed that will allow EFS configured alongside by Amazon EKS cluster and subsequent required SG configuration to allow EKS worker nodes to access EFS.
+You will need to have the appropriate tag schema per subnets and security groups.
 If you used `eksctl` to provision your cluster, these tags and keys will be setup automatically.

 #### Subnets